At Erin Patterson Law, PLLC, we are fortunate to work with some of the most successful entrepreneurs in North Carolina and South Carolina.

 - Assistance with Secretary of State filings

-- Partnership agreements, including partner or shareholder buyouts
+- Preparation of operating, shareholder, or partnership agreements, including partner or shareholder buyouts

 - Succession planning strategies for transitioning your business to the next generation

-- Coordination with advisors, such as accountants and financial advisors to maximize business strategies and have a complimentary team working together for your business needs
+- Coordination with advisors, such as accountants and financial advisors, to maximize business strategies

 FREQUENTLY ASKED QUESTIONS

-My business is just starting out.
-Do I really need an attorney to help set up the legal structure of the business?
+My business idea is brand new, do I really need an attorney to help set up the legal structure of the business?

-I've spent my life building my company and I want to keep it in the family, but I'm not sure how best to transition all that I do.
+I've spent my life building my company and I want to keep it in the family, but I'm not sure how best to transition it to the next generation of owners.
 Can I still keep some control if I give up my ownership?

 When you've put years of time and effort into growing your business, the question of who will keep it thriving in the future can be intimidating.
 Thankfully, there are multiple methods and strategies available to consider which allow for varying degrees of control and timeline speed for the transition of your business to another.
 Planning ahead for your goals and your family and employees' needs allows for maximized tax and company structural benefits, while helping to relieve the stress of the “what if?”

 Selling a business is a multi-step process that begins long before you start seeking an actual buyer.
-However, if you do have a potential buyer in line, it is essential to take the time to make sure all of the purchase documents and formalities are in place to protect your investment and return on your business.
-Our firm would be happy to discuss with you the most common steps of the business sale process, along with the different types of sale structures available which may be most advantageous to you.
+Our firm would be happy to discuss with you the most common steps of the business sale process, along with the different types of sale structures available which may be most advantageous to you in light of your estate planning goals.
 Whether you hope to sell immediately or in the near future, we are happy to advise you on your options and the steps you can take to maximize your interest where you are now, and as you approach closing the chapter on this component of your professional career.
+It is worth noting that significant tax-savings and wealth-transfer goals can be achieved with proper estate planning implemented prior to the sale, so early planning discussions are encouraged.